 Why Do Children Struggle With Comprehension?

-Lack of background knowledge and inferencing skills – these are the two main reasons why Upper Primary students struggle with English comprehension.
+Lack of background knowledge and inferencing skills – are the two main reasons why Upper Primary students struggle with English comprehension.

 The biggest challenge is the lack of background knowledge.
 Decoding letters and words can only get students so far.
 The best readers are not the ones who can decode the fastest, but the ones who can understand the topic and connect it to prior similar knowledge.